 - Performance spaces include a 400-seat theatre, rehearsal studio, dance studio and live music studio.

-- Support relating to inclusion issues including a wide range of disabilities, medical and mental health conditions and formally diagnosed specific learning difficulties such as dyslexia and dyspraxia.
+- Marjon provides confidential support, advice and guidance to students with a wide range of disabilities, medical and mental health conditions and formally diagnosed specific learning difficulties such as dyslexia and dyspraxia.

-- Pre-entry information, advice and guidance.
+- Pre-entry information, advice and guidance is available.

 - Guidance in applying for Disabled Students Allowances.

-- MSU has a strong and positive relationship with university staff and management and is well-represented on Committees and on the Board of Governors.
+- Marjon Student Union (MSU) represents the student voice and campaigns on behalf of the student body.
+MSU has a strong and positive relationship with university staff and management and is well-represented on Committees and on the Board of Governors.

 - The student union encourages diversity through involvement in activities and development opportunities including LGBT events.

 - It creates a friendly and open social environment, facilitates inter-university sport at national level, and runs clubs for wide-ranging interests in art and culture, politics, and the environment.